 5. Take note of the subject tests-

 I saved the best for last, naturally (and the one I figured out the hard way).
-Many colleges recommend that you take 2 subject tests, and some colleges consider it, however, there are colleges that absolutely require these tests.
+Many colleges recommend that you take 2 subject tests, and some colleges consider it, however, there are colleges that absolutely require

 The SAT subject tests are shortened versions of the SAT that specialize in a certain topic.
 Those topics range from science to literature to language, to math and even to history.